Walking connects people and is the cornerstone of a thriving, livable city.

 - Public accountability

 The law requiring people to pay for repairs to sidewalks next to their property is a big part of the problem.
-The law is unfair, politically unpopular and nearly impossible to enforce.
+The law is unfair and politically unpopular.
+It’s especially inappropriate for a city with a high poverty rate.
+Indeed, Public Works devotes virtually zero effort to enforcing it.

 City Council members recognize the need to invest more in sidewalk maintenance.
 But actions speak louder than words, and officials have repeatedly reneged on promises to fund sidewalk repairs.
 The Renew Atlanta program is a blatant example.